Top 20 eCommerce Trends for 2023

 1. Interactive Websites with Gamification

 Gamification is the primary trend that will become more widespread among eCommerce companies.
 It is a great way to catch the customers’ attention and engage them with the website.
-The interactive games are interesting for some customers, especially Generation Z, and keep the visitor on the website for more time.
+The interactive games are interesting for some customers, especially Gen Z, and keep the visitor on the website for more time.

 With gamification, companies can entertain, educate, and engage with their customers.
 The best and most used way for eCommerce companies is to make them play a game and offer them a discount coupon depending on their game result.
 Shein has started adding several different gamification features to their website.
 The fashion retailer has included options to post on social media and make a friend use the website to increase their audience.